itu-bndn/scrum/README.md

     Once a developer starts working on an item it will be moved to the "In Progress" stage.
 It is the responsibility of the developer to update the estimate of the item as they progress their work.

 -   __Review__
-    Once the developer considers an item done it will be moved to the "Review" stage and [assigned a GitHub label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) of either `major`, `minor`, or `patch` according to [Semantic Versioning](http://semver.org/).
+    Once the developer considers an item done it is moved to the "Review" stage and [assigned a GitHub label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) of either `major`, `minor`, or `patch` according to [Semantic Versioning](http://semver.org/).
+The developer must then unassign themselves from the item.
 Another developer will then be chosen and assigned to perform a code review.
+If the item is not approved, it must be re-assigned to the original developer and be sent back to the "In progress" stage.

 -   __Accept__
     Once an item has been approved in the "Review" stage, it will be moved to the "Accept" stage for final approval from the product owner.